Thursday, May 25, 2017

 As well as the steady stream of axillary seabream we also caught a load of puffers and ornate wrasse whenever our rigs got closer in without us getting a bit further out.
 I also caught a few annular seabream and a cleaver wrasse.
 Cleaver wrasse are a very cool fish, colourful and quite unusual in appearance being very thin and sporting some weird goofy fangs.

-Most of the puffers we caught were the fairly drab brown Guinean variety but occasionally a Macronesian sharpnose puffer would get caught.
+Most of the puffers we caught were the fairly drab brown Guinean variety but occasionally a Macaronesian sharpnose puffer would get caught.
 They are quite nice to look at with their bright blue spots and yellow eyes.
 Still quite annoying when they're destroying your lure and line though.

 Yet another seabream species was added to our trips tally with the annular seabream.